flavienbwk/book-devops/eng/README.md

 A psychologically safe organization believes:

-- Failure should be seen as an opportunity for growth
+- Failure should be seen as an opportunity for growth ;
-- New ideas are welcomed and should be discussed
+- New ideas are welcomed and should be discussed ;
-- Failure results from lacking methods and procedures, not from individual fault
+- Failure results from lacking methods and procedures, not from individual fault.

 This mindset fosters trust.
 Organizations should shift from asking "Who did this?" to "What happened?"
 Focus on methods and procedures rather than on individuals.
 It's best to assume employees act in good faith, making decisions based on the most relevant information available.
 Investigating the source of misinformation is more beneficial for the company than blaming someone.